CmOliveros/macokai-pro/README.md

 # Macokai Pro

 A shameless fork of Subtheme's Monokai Pro theme, modified to match colors with macOS.
-I thoroughly welcome somebody who knows anything about Java to improve this.
+I thoroughly welcome somebody who knows anything about Jetbrains themes/Java to improve this.

 This repo is a mess.
 Feel free to fix it at my [GitHub](https://github.com/CmOliveros/macokai-pro).